Benchmarking Counterfactual Image Generation

 In essence, evaluating counterfactual images requires balancing these metrics to ensure images are realistic, minimal in changes, and effective in showcasing intended modifications.

-The advantage of HVAE over other models becomes clear as data complexity increases (e.g., with datasets like CelebA and ADNI).
-This improvement may be attributed to HVAE's multiple stochastic layers of latent variables, which allow it to more effectively learn and retain the prior of the latent from the data distribution across composition cycles.
+Our findings indicate that HVAE consistently outperforms all other models on composition.
+VAE and GAN have distinct drawbacks: VAE reconstructions maintain image structure but appear too blurry, while GAN alters image structure, especially on complex datasets.
+The advantage of HVAE over other models becomes clear as data complexity increases (e.g. CelebA, ADNI).
+This improvement may be attributed to HVAE's multiple stochastic layers of latent variables, which allow it to more effectively learn and retain the prior of the latent from the data distribution.

 🎉 Summing it up! 🎉